Bespoke

 Ode to Dutch Composers

-For the cover sleeve of this album, Lucas and Arthur sought to create a vestimentary reference to a cherished book featuring images by Russian painters from their parents' collection.
-The process began with selecting an image from Wassily Kandinsky's early 'Bauhaus' period.
+For the cover art of this album, Lucas and Arthur requested a vestimentary reference to a cherished book featuring images by Russian painters from their parents' collection.
+The process began with selecting an image from Wassily Kandinsky's early Bauhaus period.
 The chosen aquarelle consists of eight studies for Concentric Circles.
-After careful deliberation, one of the most fundamental studies was selected, featuring the three primary colors—yellow, blue, and red—set against a black foundation.
+After careful deliberation, one of the most fundamental studies was selected, featuring the three primary colours—yellow, blue and red—set against a black foundation.

 Inspired by this image, a tapestry was conceived, centered around the concentric circle motif.
-The suits worn by Lucas and Arthur in the photograph were designed to reflect the imagery of the background.
-A key challenge in this design was ensuring that the ensemble, including both the composition and the garments, aligned harmoniously so that all elements would seamlessly 'fit.'
+The suits worn by Lucas and Arthur in the photograph were designed to reflect the composition of the background.
+A key challenge in this design was ensuring that the ensemble, including both the composition and the garments, aligned harmoniously so that all elements would unify and fit.

-The imagery of the finished tapestry served as the foundation for the suit designs.
+The tapestry served as the foundation for the suit designs.
 The jacket cuts closely follow the outlines of the colour fields.
 These bespoke creations were tailored from the same textiles used in the tapestry, with embroidered details that mirror and accentuate the patterns found within it.
-The result is a visual and artistic integration between the garments and their backdrop, bringing the entire concept to life.
+The result is a visual and material integration between the garments and their tapestry backdrop—a three-way dialogue between Russian modernism, sound and materiality.

 Lucas & Arthur Jussen